-To makes things worse, many of those who are infected will have no symptoms.
+To make things worse, many of those who are infected will have no symptoms.

-Further information shows that African Americans are much more likely to being infected with specific STDs such as chlamydia, syphilis, and gonorrhea.
+Further information shows that Black Americans are much more likely to be infected with specific STDs such as chlamydia, syphilis, and gonorrhea.
 Studies have found that Black people were 5 – 7 times more likely to have chlamydia than those of other ethnicities.

 For gonorrhea, the numbers go up 7 – 9 times the likelihood.
 The numbers for syphilis are the same as the lower end of chlamydia.

 It’s noteworthy that a few STDs such as chlamydia, trichomoniasis, and gonorrhea can be present without symptoms.
 When they are present, it’s possible for symptoms to range from mild to severe.

 Additionally, men and women may experience the symptoms differently.
 It can also take some time for the symptoms to appear or become noticeable.
 In any case, these are the symptoms to look out for: